MaxPenderuk/Pokedex/README.md

 # Kotedex

 This is my working client side app for http://pokeapi.co/.
 It was created using ReactJS to render a static `index.html` page which represents info about pokemons.
-Just follow <b>http://maxpenderuk.github.io/kotedex</b> link to see how it looks like.
+Just follow the <b>http://maxpenderuk.github.io/kotedex</b> link to see how it looks like.

 ### Installation
 ```sh